List of DC Comics characters: S: Johnny Sorrow

-Johnny Sorrow is a character appearing in American comic books published by DC Comics.
+Johnny Sorrow is a character appearing in comic books published by DC Comics.

 Formerly a silent film actor, Sorrow is forced into retirement by the new "talkies" and turned to crime.
 Sorrow steals a "Subspace Prototype" that enabled him to become intangible by warping through another dimension.
-During an encounter with the Justice Society of America, Sandy destroys the Subspace Prototype, which tears Sorrow apart and transports his remains to another dimension called the "Subtle Realms".
+During an encounter with the Justice Society of America, Sandy destroys the Subspace Prototype, which tears Sorrow apart and transports his remains to another dimension called the Subtle Realms.
 A Lovecraftian entity called the "King of Tears" discovers Sorrow and gives him a golden mask that enables him to regain his physical form.
 Sorrow's face, warped beyond description, instantly kills anyone who sees it.

-Sorrow reappears as the leader of the new Injustice Society, consisting of Icicle, Blackbriar Thorn, Count Vertigo, Geomancer, Killer Wasp, and Tigress.
+Sorrow later becomes the leader of the Injustice Society.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-Sorrow is a former member of Amanda Waller's Suicide Squad.

-In "DC All In", Johnny Sorrow joins Scandal Savage's incarnation of the Injustice Society.
+Following the "DC Rebirth" relaunch, Sorrow is depicted as a former member of Amanda Waller's Suicide Squad.
+In the series JSA, Sorrow appears as a member of Scandal Savage's Injustice Society.

+Sorrow Lantern

+Sorrow Lantern (Nathan Allen Broome) is a character appearing in comic books published by DC Comics.

+Nathan Broome was Carol Ferris’ boyfriend and later fianceé.
+The two were to be married before she left him at the altar to save Hal Jordan.
+As a result, he infused his ring with sadness and became the Sorrow Lantern.
+As the Sorrow Lantern, he has the ability to force sorrow onto others via gray mist emitted from his body.

 Sparkler

-Sparkler is a character appearing in American comic books published by DC Comics.

 Sparkler is a member of the Force of July, a government-sponsored superhero team.
 He first appeared in Batman and the Outsiders Annual #1 (1984).
 He is killed by Doctor Light of the Suicide Squad during the Janus Directive event.

 Sparkler is resurrected in the Infinite Frontier relaunch, where he is recruited by the Penguin.